scottgriffinm/Lease-Tracker/README.md

 # Property Management Dashboard Demo

+I made this to refresh a little on Django!

-A Django-based rental property management system with an interactive dashboard.
-It handles properties, units, tenants, leases, payments, and rental applications using Bootstrap, Chart.js, and DataTables.
-Currently live at https://scottgriffinm.pythonanywhere.com.
+A Django rental property management demo that handles properties, units, tenants, leases, payments, and rental applications using Bootstrap, Chart.js, and DataTables.
+A twilio support chat is included.
+Live at https://scottgriffinm.pythonanywhere.com (4/7/25).

 **Project Structure:**